sallreds/G5M/Readme.md

 ## Contributing

-If you want to contribute please add me on Discord, my handle is sallreds#1670.
+If you want to contribute please add me on Discord, my handle is {removed as I no longer want to be involved with this project}.

 ## License